rmde7777/SLOS-GIMPainter/README.md

 **NOTE:** Uncheck Checkbox to avoid changing the default setting of SLOS-GIMPainter.

-	`1.
-I didn't install SLOS-GIMPainter by copying the corresponding directory to the GIMP-Profile-Folders.
-Because the Checkbox cannot be canceled. (maybe you will accidentally modify the default parameters), (And GIMP-Profile-Folders is not easy to find in different systems.)`
+- I didn't install SLOS-GIMPainter by copying the corresponding directory to the GIMP-Profile-Folders.
+Because the Checkbox cannot be canceled. (maybe you will accidentally modify the default parameters), (And GIMP-Profile-Folders is not easy to find in different systems.)

-	`2.
-My suggested method is to manually open the corresponding directory in the project folder by using the (Edit -> Preferences -> Folders...) of GIMP Menu.`
+- My suggested method is to manually open the corresponding directory in the project folder by using the (Edit -> Preferences -> Folders...) of GIMP Menu.

 # Show Dialog
 Open the Window menu: Dockable Dialogs -> Tool Presets, and you can see SLOS-GIMPainter.